 Pronunciation ESL Lesson Plans

-If you’re looking for some complete lesson plans for helping your students out with pron, here are a few of our go-to sources:
+If you’re looking for some complete, interactive lesson plans for helping your students out with pron, here are a few of our go-to sources:

 Do you have a go-to source for this kind of thing?
 Leave a comment below and let us know your resource.
 We’ll add it to our list.